Subscribe to our newsletter

 Question: What is a retort?

 Answer: “Retort” refers to a cooking process, typically performed at high temperatures.
 The term has also carried over to the finished product - the gold foil “retort pouch” which is then packaged within these boxes.
 The foil pouches of smoked salmon are pliable and often refer to as “soft canned” products.
-Retort items at Port Chatham include smoked salmon boxes, smoked oyster boxes, smoked rainbow trout boxes and all of our canned products.
+Retort items at Port Chatham include smoked salmon boxes, and all of our canned products.
 Trident Seafoods is one of the world’s largest producers of smoked retort salmon boxes.
 There are several advantages to these products.
 They are easy to ship, pack for travel or take hiking as they are fully cooked and ready to serve.
 The larger smoked seafood boxes (16 and 20 oz.) are packed with actual filleted sides that can be readily used for entertaining.

 Question: When I opened the gold foil pouch, a lot of water and oil ran out of the pouch.
 Is this usual?